by Kathy Eugster, MA

 Independence Skill:

-When safe and appropriate, you can allow your child to make her own choices and decisions and refrain from making judgements or directing her in any way (unless you need to limit unsafe or destructive behaviors).
+When safe and appropriate, you can allow your child to make her own choices and decisions and refrain from making suggestions or correcting or directing her in any way (unless you need to limit unsafe or destructive behaviors).
 By using the Independence Skill, you are showing respect and acceptance of your child’s choices, allowing your child to freely explore the world and to develop a positive sense of self.

 Following Directions Skill: